npctat2021/MINFLUX_NPC_Tracking/README.md

  - **dcr_range** (1-by-2 numeric) - the minimum and maximum values of **dcr** attribute that accepted by the filter
  - **length_range** (1-by-2 numeric) - the minimum and maximum number of localizations in a trace that accepted by the filter
  - **do_trace_mean** (boolean) - whether to filter with trace-level mean value
- - **RIMF** (numeric) - refractive index mismatch factor.
-A value between 0 and 1, to be applied to the z-axis localization values to correct for refractive mismatch.
-This value should ideally be measured from the imaging system, and for each experiment.
-It is typically around 0.66 from our measurments in this project.

 **Output:**